LabShare-Archive/services-cache/README.md

 Caches function response using the given options.
 Works with different strategies and storages.
 Uses all arguments to build an unique key.

 `@Cache(options)`
-- `options`: Options passed to the strategy for this particular method
+- `options`: Options passed to the cache provider for this particular method

 *Note: @Cache always converts the method response to a promise because caching might be async.*